zacharygriffee/dagify/readme.md

 # Dagify: A Reactive Dependency Graph Library

 Dagify is a JavaScript library designed for building and managing reactive dependency graphs.
-It enables developers to create dynamic, interconnected data flows with support for computed nodes, shallow reactive nodes, manual execution, and network synchronization.
-With its composable API, Dagify makes it easy to construct complex reactive systems, perform batched updates, and maintain consistent state across distributed applications.
+It enables developers to create dynamic, interconnected data flows with support for computed nodes, shallow reactive nodes, manual execution, and batched updates.
+With its composable API, Dagify makes it easy to construct complex reactive systems and maintain consistent state within your application.

+> **Note:** Dagify’s networking and node synchronization features have been removed.
+These features will be handled in a separate library.

+---

+## Package Exports

+Dagify now offers separate entry points for secure and unsecure implementations, with secure as the default.
+The exports are structured as follows:

+- **Default & Secure:**
+  - **Default Import (`"."`):**
+    ```js
+    import dagify from "dagify"; // Uses the secure implementation.
+    ```
+  - **Secure Shortcut:**
+    ```js
+    import dagify from "dagify/secure";
+    ```
+  - **Secure Node:**
+    ```js
+    import node from "dagify/node"; // Alias for "dagify/secure/node"
+    ```

+- **Unsecure:**
+  - **Unsecure Import:**
+    ```js
+    import dagifyUnsecure from "dagify/unsecure";
+    ```
+  - **Unsecure Node:**
+    ```js
+    import nodeUnsecure from "dagify/unsecure/node";
+    ```

+- **Other Modules:**
+  Additional functionality is exposed via:
+  - **Nodes:** `import nodes from "dagify/nodes";`
+  - **Graph:** `import graph from "dagify/graph";`
+  - **Composite:**
+    - Secure (default): `import composite from "dagify/composite";` or `import compositeSecure from "dagify/secure/composite";`
+    - Unsecure: `import compositeUnsecure from "dagify/unsecure/composite";`
+  - **Operators:** `import operators from "dagify/operators";`

+This structure ensures that users receive a secure implementation by default while still having access to unsecure versions when explicitly needed.

+---

-# Public API Documentation
+## Public API Documentation

 The following functions are exposed through the public index files.
 They serve as the primary entry points for users to create and manage reactive nodes, graphs, composites, and perform related operations.

----

-## Node Creation & Management
+### Node Creation & Management

-### createNode
+#### createNode

 Creates a new reactive node.
-This function instantiates a standard reactive node that can be either computed (when passed a function) or static.
+This function instantiates a standard reactive node that can be computed (when passed a function) or static.

 **Signature**